 Introduction: The organization of "Music Culture" classes in secondary schools in accordance with the requirements of the program, the formation of the necessary knowledge, skills and qualifications in students in the theoretical and practical areas of musical art, the work of a music teacher as a qualified pedagogue, psychologist, music theorist, vocal, instrumental, choir conductor is considered a factor determining his professional competence.
 The organization of school music classes on the basis of activities is defined by its specific nature.
-Singing in a group plays an important role in these activities, and the majority of the lesson is devoted to this activity, in which students are required to know the rules of conducting, to understand and sing conductor's gestures, to conduct while singing, to use measurements while conducting, conductor's schemes, auf takt, to start playing, to finish playing, to use hands (right, left) to conduct, to express the body, head, legs, face (mimicry), to express various strokes - league, ligato, staccato in hand movements, as well as to be able to conduct works of different themes, genres, and characters, as specified in the standard requirements of the subject.
+Singing in a group plays an important role in these activities, and the majority of the lesson is devoted to this activity, in which students are taught to know the rules of conducting, to understand and sing conductor's gestures, to conduct while singing, to use measurements while conducting, to conduct schemes, to time, to start and end the performance, to use the hands (right, left) to conduct, to express the body, head, legs, face (mimicry), to express various strokes - league, ligato, staccato in hand movements, as well as to be able to conduct works of different themes, genres, and characters, as specified in the standard requirements of the subject.
 Therefore, this article discusses the knowledge, rules, and methods of mastering conducting that students should acquire during school music lessons.

 Literature analysis.
 The foundations of the art of conducting have a long history, and its roots developed in connection with the culture of Western Europe, with the formation of the art of polyphonic music.
-The development of orchestral and opera performances played a major role in the natural need for the art of conducting, its formation as a science.
-The French composer Lully introduced the sound of percussion hitting the floor when conducting the orchestral performance into the practice of performance.
-Later, as a result of the conductors-composers conducting their works, the measurements, schemes, and rules of conducting were formed in a single system, and the conductor became a person who interpreted or controlled the musical work.
+The development of orchestral and opera performance played a major role in the natural need for the art of conducting, its formation as a science.
+The French composer Lully introduced the sound of percussion hitting the floor when conducting the orchestral performance into performance practice.
+Later, as a result of the conductors-composers conducting their works, the measurements, schemes, and rules of conducting were formed in a single system, and the conductor became a person who interpreted or managed a musical work.
 The work of European classical composers played a particularly large role in the development and improvement of the technique of conducting.
 The introduction of music education in educational institutions led to the study of this art as part of the musical sciences.
-Since the group singing activity in the educational process cannot be without the guidance of a conductor, educational and methodological resources on conducting have been created for different stages of education.
+Since the group singing activity in the educational process cannot be carried out without the guidance of a conductor, educational and methodological resources on conducting have been created for different stages of education.
 In Uzbekistan, the services of such choir conductors as S.A.
 Valenkov, Q. Mirzayev, R.E.
 Khublarov, B. Umidjanov, A. Hamidov, J. Shukurov, A. Sultanov, Sh.
 Yormatov deserve special recognition.
 The book "Rules of Conducting" by A.M.
-Pazovsky, who lived and worked in Uzbekistan, covers the ideas of Russian and world composers on the art of conducting, their theoretical and practical instructions, and the tasks of the conductor in working with an orchestra and choir.
+Pazovsky, who lived and worked in Uzbekistan, covers the ideas of Russian and world composers on the art of conducting, theoretical and practical instructions, and the tasks of the conductor in working with the orchestra and choir.
 Sh.
-Yormatov is considered a master who made a great contribution to the development of children's choral singing in Uzbekistan and the practice of working with children's choirs with his work.
+Yormatov is considered a magician who made a great contribution to the development of children's choral performance in Uzbekistan and the practice of working with children's choirs with his work.

-J. Shukurov's textbook "Conductorship", dedicated to the teaching of conducting in amateur choirs and higher education, describes the historical development of the art of conducting, along with theoretical rules, the main actions of conducting, and demonstrates them with practical examples.
-I. Kudratov's textbook "Conductorship" describes in detail the organization and management of a choir in school music education, the methods of the teacher's work as a choir director and conductor.
+J. Shukurov's textbook "Conducting", dedicated to the teaching of conducting in amateur choirs and higher education, describes the historical development of the art of conducting, theoretical rules, and the main actions of conducting, and shows practical examples.
+I. Kudratov's textbook "Conductorship" provides a detailed description of the methods of organizing and managing a choir in school music education, and the teacher's work as a choir director and conductor.